“I am Malitsatsi living in Zimbabwe. I would like to tell you about my life.

 – By Malitsatsi, 16, Zimbabwe

-Action on Poverty is proud to work with The Gomo Foundation to help disadvantaged girls in Zimbabwe go to school and bring change to their communities.
+Action on Poverty is proud to work with The Gomo Foundation to help disadvantaged girls in Zimbabwe finish their education and create change in their communities.

-Donate now to help women and girls break the poverty cycle.
+Donate now to help more women and girls break the poverty cycle.